quellabs/quellabs/README.md

 # Hi, I'm Floris

-Freelance fullstack developer specializing in PHP and JavaScript with ~20 years of experience.
-I build tools that make legacy codebases maintainable and modern development simpler.
+I'm a freelance developer working as **Quellabs**, specializing in PHP and JavaScript.
+I've spent nearly 20 years modernizing legacy systems and building tools that bring structure to unstructured codebases.

+**Available for contract work** — particularly projects where the "just rewrite it" answer isn't realistic or desirable.

-## What I'm Building
+## What I Build

+I maintain several open-source tools that reflect how I approach problems:

-**[Canvas](https://github.com/quellabs/canvas)** - A PHP framework designed to integrate with legacy applications, providing modern architecture without requiring a full rewrite.
+**[Canvas](https://github.com/quellabs/canvas)** - PHP framework for legacy integration.
+Lets you add modern architecture incrementally without torching your existing codebase.

-**[ObjectQuel](https://github.com/quellabs/objectquel)** - A readable ORM alternative using entity-based queries inspired by QUEL.
-Built on the Data Mapper pattern for clean separation of concerns.
+**[ObjectQuel](https://github.com/quellabs/objectquel)** - ORM alternative using QUEL-inspired syntax.
+Data Mapper pattern, no magic methods, actually readable queries.

-**[WakaPAC](https://github.com/quellabs/wakapac)** - A JavaScript reactivity library focused on simplicity and developer experience.
+**[WakaPAC](https://github.com/quellabs/wakapac)** - JavaScript reactivity without the ceremony.
+Built because I was tired of frameworks that make simple things complicated.

-**[Discover](https://github.com/quellabs/discover)** - Automatic service provider discovery and organization across PHP applications and dependencies.
+**[Discover](https://github.com/quellabs/discover)** - Automatic service provider discovery for PHP.
+Eliminates manual registration boilerplate.

-**[Sculpt](https://github.com/quellabs/sculpt)** - A command line toolkit that is used across the entire ecosystem
+**[Sculpt](https://github.com/quellabs/sculpt)** - CLI toolkit that powers the rest of the ecosystem.

-## Approach
+## Philosophy

-I build for maintainability and clarity.
-Most frameworks add layers of abstraction that obscure what's actually happening.
-My tools aim to be:

-- **Readable** - Code should explain itself
-- **Practical** - Solving real problems over theoretical elegance
+Most frameworks optimize for getting started quickly, then become obstacles.
+I build for what happens after month three:

+- **Explicit over clever** - You shouldn't need to read framework source to understand your own code
+- **Incremental modernization** - Legacy systems have value; replacement isn't always the answer
-- **Rejection of magic** - Everything is traceable
+- **Rejection of magic** - If you can't trace how it works, you can't fix it when it breaks
-- **Legacy-friendly** - Modernization shouldn't require scorched earth

-## Tech Stack

-**Primary:** PHP, JavaScript
-**Focus areas:** Legacy modernization, ORM design, framework architecture, CLI tooling

-## Working Together
+## Quellabs Services

-I'm available for freelance work through **Quellabs**.
-Particularly interested in projects involving:
-- Legacy codebase modernization
-- Custom framework/tooling development
+Through Quellabs, I take on projects involving:

+- **Legacy modernization** - Adding structure to aging codebases without full rewrites
+- **Custom tooling** - Building frameworks/libraries specific to your problem domain
-- Technical architecture consulting
+- **Architecture consulting** - Technical decision-making for long-term maintainability

+If you're stuck with a system that works but can't grow, or need someone who won't immediately suggest starting over, let's talk.

-📍 Based in Haarlem, Netherlands
+📍 Haarlem, Netherlands
 🌐 [canvasphp.com](https://www.canvasphp.com)
 🐦 [@quellabs](https://x.com/quellabs)